-You could also use the Finviz stock screener to uncover potential Fibonacci retracement plays.
+You can use the Finviz stock screener to uncover potential Fibonacci retracement plays.
 Now, Jason Bond is all about the Fibonacci retracement and primarily focuses on three trading patterns that work in nearly any environment.

 With the Fibonacci retracement, we’re looking for stocks that have exploded.
-If you go under the “Descriptive” tab, you’ll see a dropdown menu for “Performance.”
+Head to the “descriptive” tab, and you’ll see a drop-down menu for “performance.”
 If you want to look for Fibonacci retracement plays, you might have to conduct daily scans and look for stocks that have been up significantly.

-Now, I actually saw a chart that I really liked here for a Fibonacci retracement play.
+Here’s a chart that I really liked for a Fibonacci retracement play.

 If you look at the chart closely, you’ll see it more than doubled in a short period and pulled back.
 This is exactly what we want to see.